 The use of a GVA or GDP per £'s worth of spending metric provides a means of ranking projects and prioritising those to be implemented out of a pre-determined budget.
-But the metric lacks the essential output from a well-conducted cost-benefit analysis, which is to determine whether the project is worth building in the first place.
-There is no equivalent of the value-for-money metric which can help to influence the size of the budget.
-Its merits are in its ability to provide more and different information about schemes that have already met the minimum value-for-money requirements.

-A critical assessment of the methods is made difficult by the lack of published papers that provide details of the estimation methods and values used for the elasticities, which relate accessibility to productivity and employment density.
+But the metric lacks the essential output from a well conducted cost benefit analysis which is to determine whether in the first place the project is worth building.
+There is no equivalent of the value for money metric which can help to influence the size of the budget.
+Its merits are in its ability to provide more and different information about schemes that have already met the minimum value for money requirements.
+A critical assessment of the methods is made difficult by the lack of published papers that provide details of the estimation methods and values used for the elasticities that relate accessibility to productivity and employment density.
 The problems of identifying causality in such relationships are well known, as are the difficulties in separating improvements in accessibility from all of the other changes taking place.